-Based on preliminary investigations, NBRO has carried out detailed investigations and design of suitable rectification measures to minimize the risk posed by this unstable slope section to ensure the safety of the commuters and road uses.
+Based on preliminary investigations, NBRO has carried out detailed investigations and design of suitable rectification measures to minimize the risk posed by this unstable slope section to ensure the safety of the commuters and the continued and uninterrupted function of this main road.
+The proposed activities include

-- Protecting the slope with soil nailing - Drainage management using surface and subsurface drainage network - Alleviate local slope failures by way of increasing the development metric solution of exposed finished surface via nature-based solution. - Further, in order to restore and retain the natural aesthetic outlook of this location, the protection works will essentially include nature-based surface protection solutions like turfing and planting.
+- Protecting the slope with soil nailing - Drainage management using surface and subsurface drainage network - Alleviate local slope failures by way of increasing the development metric solution of exposed finished surface via nature based solution. - Further, in order to restore and retain the natural aesthetic outlook of this location, the protection works will essentially include nature-based surface protection solutions like turfing and planting.